Fundamentals of Perpetual Futures: Introduction

 \section{Introduction}

-Perpetual futures are by far the most popular derivative traded in cryptocurrency markets, generating daily volume of more than \$100 billion.
-Before the recent collapse of FTX, perpetual futures were among the most actively-traded products on the exchange, with the now bankrupt hedge fund Alameda Research taking the other side of many such leveraged trades.
+Perpetual futures are, by far, the most popular derivative traded in cryptocurrency markets, generating a daily volume of more than \$100 billion.
+Prior to the recent collapse of FTX, perpetual futures were among the most actively traded products on the exchange, with the now-bankrupt hedge fund Alameda Research taking the other side of many such leveraged trades.
 Despite their central role in crypto markets, there is relatively little work studying these derivatives.
-In this paper we ask, what are the fundamental values of perpetual futures theoretically, and how large are deviations from these fundamentals empirically?
+In this paper we ask: what are the theoretical fundamental values of perpetual futures, and how large are deviations from these fundamentals empirically?